ibbles/LearningUnreal/Runtime Virtual Texture.md

 This will produce a blend that uses the Landscape material on top of the [[Static Mesh]], and the mesh's own material on its sides.
 I assume another way would be to somehow find the height of the [[Landscape]] compared to the fragment and blend in the [[Landscape]] material only close to its surface.
 Don't know how to determine the distance from the [[Landscape]] though.
+(
+Some Unreal Engine version newer that 4.23 got the World Height Runtime Virtual Texture layout.
+With this we can trivially compare the Z component of the fragment's World Position and the World Height to determine elevation over the [[Landscape]].
+)

-# Material Domain Set To Virtual Texture
+## Material Domain Set To Virtual Texture

 [Live stream @ 45:23](https://youtu.be/fhoZ2qMAfa4?t=2723)
 Set [[Material Editor]] > Details panel > Material > Material Domain to Virtual Texture.